lpj145/vuetify-vscode/README.md

 ## Pro Tip
 You can feel it when using vs code, the autocompletions simply don't work in double quotes.

-For example when you are typing inside ani double quote in html like `class=""`, it will never show you the availbale vuetify snippets.
+For example when you are typing inside any double quote in html like `class=""`, it will never show you the availbale vuetify snippets.
 But don't worry, there is a hack for this.
 Simply add to your user setting in following code.

 ````json
   "editor.quickSuggestions": {